prashantRmishra/System-design/README.md

 # System-design
-This repo has System design concepts for various application, which is very useful for system design interviews I am created these as a reading material for me as well as for anyone who is interested in learning System Design concepts.
+This repo has System design concepts for various application, which is very useful for system design interviews I have created these as a reading material for me as well as for anyone who is interested in learning System Design concepts.